-PDS date and time formats are based on the extended formats of cardinal and ordinal date/time strings as defined in ISO 8601:2004.
+PDS date and time formats are based on the extended formats of cardinal and ordinal date/time strings as defined in ISO 8601:2004 and as shown in Table 5A-2.
 Every PDS date- or time-related attribute and field must be defined using only one of the two possible formats.
 For example, the attributes <start_date_time> and <stop_date_time> are defined to be represented in calendar format.
 The two formats are represented as: